MasDewaa/Pokemon-API-Integration/README.md

 ### Deploy Link : https://fe-pokemon-masdewaa.vercel.app/

-# PokeDex Explorer (React + shadcn/ui)
+# PokeDewa Explorer (React + shadcn/ui)

 ## Overview

-PokeDex Explorer is a React + Vite single-page interface that showcases Pokemon data fetched from the public [PokeAPI](https://pokeapi.co/api/v2/pokemon).
+PokeDewa Explorer is a React + Vite single-page interface that showcases Pokemon data fetched from the public [PokeAPI](https://pokeapi.co/api/v2/pokemon).
 The experience is built with Tailwind CSS and shadcn/ui components to deliver a modern dashboard, insight cards, powerful filtering, and a detail modal with rich stats and attributes.

 ## Tech Stack & Libraries